ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-withdraw.md

 [[Source]](https://github.com/XRPLF/rippled/blob/9d619b9dc579c592f0560c1b40fd3c98d7587d23/src/xrpld/app/tx/detail/VaultWithdraw.cpp "Source")

-Withdraws assets from a vault or redeems vault shares for assets.
+Redeem vault shares for assets.
 The number of shares burned or assets received depends on the [exchange rate](../../concepts/single-asset-vault.md#exchange-algorithm), which adjusts based on the vault’s total assets and any [unrealized losses](../../concepts/single-asset-vault.md#paper-loss-unrealized-loss).

 {% admonition type="info" name="Note" %}
 The `VaultWithdraw` transaction does not respect the Permissioned Domain rules.
-In other words, any account that holds the shares of the vault can withdraw them.
-This is to avoid a situation where a depositor deposits assets to a private vault to then have their access revoked by invalidating their credentials, and thus loosing access to their funds.
+In other words, any account that holds the shares of the vault can redeem them.
+This is to avoid a situation where a depositor deposits assets to a private vault to then have their access revoked by invalidating their credentials, and thus losing access to their funds.
 {% /admonition %}

+_(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_

 ## Example {% $frontmatter.seo.title %} JSON